Zach Merrett: AFL career

 Before the start of the 2021 AFL season, Merrett was re-added to the club’s leadership group with fellow Bombers Michael Hurley, Andrew McGrath and club captain Dyson Heppell.
 This was after being removed from the club leadership in the 2020 season, which was seen by some as a surprising move.
 Merrett started the 2021 season in great form with 31 disposals and a goal in Essendon's round 1 loss to Hawthorn.
 With injuries to key midfielders Jye Caldwell and Dylan Shiel in Essendon's Round 2 loss to Port Adelaide, much of the midfield load was placed upon Merrett.
 Merrett would share most of the midfield responsibilities with fellow emerging talent Darcy Parish, as both of them announced themselves as one of the most damaging midfield duos of the 2021 AFL season.
 This fact was made apparent in Essendon's round 11 win over the West Coast Eagles, where the duo would combine for 73 disposals, 13 inside-50s, 12 clearances, and 9 tackles.
 The performance would earn both Merrett and Parish 9 coaches votes each.
 After continuing his good form through to the midway point of the season, Merrett, on June 17 2021, re-signed with the Essendon Football Club on a 6-year deal until 2027.
 After finishing the 2021 home-and-away season with 694 disposals (going at an average of 31.5 disposals a game, ranked elite by Champion Data) and 103 tackles (going at an average of 4.7 tackles a game, ranked above average by Champion Data), Merrett was awarded with his second All-Australian blazer.

 In 2022, Merrett had another consistent season, finishing runner-up in the Best and Fairest behind first-time winner Peter Wright.
 This was Merrett's sixth top-three finish in the Crichton Medal of his career, which included three wins.

 On 21 February 2023, Merrett was named the captain of the Essendon Football Club, succeeding Dyson Heppell.
 Merrett won the Yiooken Award for his best-on-ground performance in Essendon's 1-point win over Richmond in the 2023 edition of Dreamtime at the 'G.

 In 2024, Merrett won the Anzac Medal for his performance in the annual Anzac Day match against Collingwood, in a match that was drawn.
-Merrett would also win the Crichton Medal, Earning his 5th club Best and Fairest.
+Merrett would also win the Crichton Medal, his 5th club Best and Fairest.

 At the conclusion of the 2025 season, it was reported that he had met with Hawthorn coach Sam Mitchell, in potential trade talks.
 Amid media speculation of his future at the club, Essendon president David Barham and coach Brad Scott both stated that Merrett was contracted, and they expected him to remain at the club.
 Weeks later, Merrett won his sixth Crichton Medal, with uncertainty and controversy still hanging over his head.
-Ultimately, after tense negotiations during the trade period, Essendon refused to trade him and held him to his contract..
+Ultimately, after tense negotiations during the trade period, Essendon refused to trade him and held him to his contract.
+Merrett subsequently resigned from his position as captain of the team, after returning for pre-season.